Measuring and controlling the weakest links through Thermal Bridging Analysis.

 - A repeating thermal bridge, such as the studs in a timber or steel frame wall.
 The heat loss through these junctions are accounted for through conventional U-value calculations.

 - A non-repeating thermal bridges, for example a lintel above a window, the cill and jambs around openings.

 The non repeating thermal bridge junctions ( PSI values) are individually measured through SAP and the heat loss through these junctions can be calculated either by adopting accredited details values or if the junctions are non standard by calculating them individually.

 Calculating the actual heat loss through a thermal bridge junction can offer large savings in SAP calculations and can make the route to building regulation compliance much easier.

-The benefits of modelling a PSI value and the related FRSI value can also highlight to the design team potential issues with a risk of condensation.
+The benefits of PSI value calculations and the related FRSI calculations can also highlight to the design team potential issues with a risk of condensation.

 Abbey Consultants are able to calculate the heat loss through a thermal bridge junction using approved modelling software.

-Get in touch or send an email with an outline of your Thermal Bridge Analysis enquiry and one of the team will respond within 24 hours.
+Get in touch or send an email with an outline of your Psi Value Calculations enquiry and one of the team will respond within 24 hours.